tuacker/markusbodner.com/content/post/choosing-how-to-persist-data-in-ios-and-beyond.md

 +++
 date = "2017-05-16T20:53:04+02:00"
 draft = false
-tags = ["Budget With Claire", "Devlog"] title = "Choosing how to persist data in iOS (and beyond)"
+tags = ["iOS", "Swift", "XCode", "Realm"] title = "Choosing how to persist data in iOS (and beyond)"

 +++

-One of the first things I looked at for [Budget With Claire](https://budgetwithclaire.com) was how do I store data.
+In one of my iOS projects I had to figure out how I store data.
 There are several ways, all with their pros and cons.
 Let's look at a few of them and what I ended up with.
 Here is what I reviewed:

   * NSUserDefaults / NSUbiquitousKeyValueStore
   * SQLite